 Catherine Hale has had ME for 30 years, and was politicised out of her ‘hermit-like existence’ by the harrowing impact on her life and health of changes to the UK benefits system.
-Now she runs the Chronic Illness Inclusion Project, the only research project in the UK looking specifically at the political and social situation of chronically ill people.
+Now she runs Chronic Illness Inclusion, the only research project in the UK looking specifically at the political and social situation of chronically ill people.
 She tells us why ‘spoonie’ will never be taken seriously by politicians, why chronically ill people in the UK desperately need a manifesto for social change, and how the chronic illness and disability movements can best work together.

 Q: How did the Chronic Illness Inclusion Project come about?

 A: I’ve had ME for the last 30 years, from very severe to moderate.
 Starting in 2011, I had my life turned upside down by the transition from Incapacity Benefit to ESA.
 I got politicised out of my hermit-like existence by this experience.
 I became an activist researcher of welfare and disability policy and I came in to join the amazing Spartacus Network of disability researchers around 2013.
 We never said so publicly, but we were all spoonies.
 I came to identify as a spoonie more than a PwME (person with ME) because I realised that, despite our different diagnoses, we all shared a very common experience of disability and faced very similar injustices and oppression.
 I learned, for example, that the traumatic experience of being disbelieved affects many other spoonies, not just PwME.